CSE237SP25/project-nisha-andrew-thien-michael/README.md

 # Attempted tasks that do not work yet
 Is there anything that you implemented but doesn't currently work?
 - we started to implement the view previous transactions, but it does not currently work.
 We have planned this for the next iteration.
 - our login and signup may not work
+- Login and Setup from UserMenu test does not work because of merging conflict, but the logic and functionality should still operate once Menu is fully operative.
+Will be fixed

 Commands to run our code